binh234/AI-ML/002_StableDiffusion/README.md

 # Stable Diffusion - A New Paradigm in Generative AI

 Diffusion models are now the go-to models for generating images.
-As diffusion models allow us to condition image generation with prompts, we can generate images of our choice.
-Among these text-conditioned diffusion models, Stable Diffusion is the most famous because of its open-source nature.
+As diffusion models allow us to condition image generation with prompts, we can create images of our choice.
+Stable Diffusion is the most famous because of its open-source nature.

 ## What is Stable Diffusion?

 Originating from the Latent Diffusion Model (LDM), which was the original text-to-image model, Stable Diffusion is an extension.
 This means that Stable Diffusion is also a **text-to-image** model.

-Stable Diffusion works on the latent space of images rather than on the pixel space of images.
-Other generative diffusion models like [DALL-E 2](https://openai.com/product/dall-e-2) and [Imagen](https://imagen.research.google/) work on the pixel space of images.
+Stable Diffusion works on the latent space rather than on the pixel space of images.
+Other generative diffusion models like [DALL-E 2](https://openai.com/product/dall-e-2) and [Imagen](https://imagen.research.google/) work on the pixel space.
 This makes them slower and, in the process, consumes more memory.

 ![latent-space](images/image-latent-space.png)